Azure/Ansible/README.md

 ## Customization
 - Ansible Version
-  Pick up Ansible version to be installed.
-Available options: latest, 2.7.0, 2.6.5.
+  Fill Ansible version to be installed.
+The version must >= 2.5.
+Default is latest.

 - Azure Credential
   Set Azure credentials from: